TRAGEDY AND RESCUE:

 Meanwhile, the two PBY-5As dropped more supplies including tents, medical supplies and lumber at both the crash site and Gander Lake.
 The lumber was used to construct platforms for the tents and for the helicopters to land upon so they would not sink into the bog.

-With the helicopters reassembled at Gander Airport and flown to the crash site and Wolf Lake, pilots CDR Frank Erickson, LCDR Stewart Graham, LT Walter Bolton and LT August Kleisch, on repeated flights between the crash site and Gander Lake, rescued the survivors.
+With the helicopters reassembled at Gander Airport and flown to the crash site, pilots CDR Frank Erickson, LCDR Stewart Graham, LT Walter Bolton and LT August Kleisch, rescued the survivors by making repeated flights between the crash site and Gander Lake, a distance of about 12 miles.
 The eighteen survivors were placed in wire stokes litters attached to the outside of the HNS-1 helicopter and inside the hastily modified HOS-1, then flown one at a time to Wolf Lake where they were further stabilized by the US Army Medics.
 The survivors were then loaded into life rafts, towed out to the PBY-5A on the lake, taken aboard the amphibian and flown to Gander Airport where they received more detailed medical care.
 The helicopters and PBY-5As made numerous trips before all eighteen survivors were rescued and flown to Gander Airport.

 The rescuers buried the twenty-six fatalities there at the crash site, now officially known as St. Martin in the Woods in honor of Captain Samuel P. Martin, M.D., U.S. Army Medical Corp, who had so tirelessly tended to the injured.
 A memorial has been erected at the site with plaques listing the survivors and fatalities, and honoring Captain Martin.